Should vs. Could vs. Need vs. Must: Explained in English

 - Need / need to = necessary for a task: You need to charge your phone.

-Strength from strong to soft
+Strength from Strong to Soft

-- Choose need (to) for required steps: You need to sign in first.
+- Choose need (to) for required steps

-- Choose should for friendly advice: You should take a break.
+- Choose should for friendly advice

-- Choose could for choices and ideas: You could try a different route.
+- Choose could for choices and ideas

-Negatives and questions (US style)
+Negatives and Questions (US Style)

 In US English, say must not (not mustn't) to mean not allowed: You must not share the code.
-To say not necessary, use don't/doesn't need to or don't/doesn't have to: You don't need to come today.

-Be careful! must not ≠ don't have to:
+Be careful! must not β don't have to:

 - Must not forbids

-- Don't have to makes it optional.
+- Don't have to makes it optional

-Talking about the past
+Talking About the Past

 - Use had to for past necessity: We had to leave early.